 If you or a loved one were injured in an accident with an 18-wheeler in the Washington, DC metro area, you may be able to file a claim for compensation under personal injury law.

 Even when you are entitled to compensation, it can be difficult to get the money you deserve.
 Truck accident claims are complex.
-An experienced attorney can help.
+An experienced truck accident attorney can help.

 Many 18-wheeler accidents are fatal to others in passenger vehicles.
 Smaller cars, and even SUVs, are no match for the size and weight of a large tractor-trailer.
-In fact, according to the federal highway safety administration, called the National Highway Traffic Safety Administration (NHTSA), drivers and passengers in smaller vehicles are four times more likely to be severely injured or killed than most drivers of commercial trucks.
+In fact, according to the National Highway Traffic Safety Administration (NHTSA), drivers and passengers in smaller vehicles are four times more likely to be severely injured or killed than most drivers of commercial trucks.

 Most truck accidents are preventable.
 The most common causes are: